DavidWuibaille/Repository/Function/Readme.md

 ## How to Use

-You can load the functions defined in `global.ps1` directly into your PowerShell session or scripts by using the following command:
+You can load the functions defined  directly into your PowerShell session or scripts by using the following command:

 ```powershell
 # Charger et exécuter le script Packaging.ps1 depuis l'URL brute